-If you use a personal loan, it not only indicates that you’re irresponsible but also that you probably can’t afford the home you’re after.
+If you use a personal loan, it indicates that you’re irresponsible and likely can’t afford the home you’re after.
 That said, if you have the credit and a decent-paying, stable job, you may be able to use a personal loan for at least part of your down payment.

 Considering a Piggyback Loan